 Once you have obtained compatible boards, you can install the RNode Firmware using the RNode Configuration Utility.
-If you have installed Reticulum on your system, the rnodeconf program will already be available.
-If not, make sure that Python3 and pip is installed on your system, and then install Reticulum with pip:
+Make sure that Python3 and pip is installed on your system, and then install the config utility with pip:

-pip3 install rns
+pip3 install rnodeconf

 Once installation has completed, it is time to start installing the firmware on your devices.
 Run rnodeconf in auto-install mode like so: